DesignSafe-CI/nees-meta-import/README.md

-# to test a job, just do
+-to test a job, just do
 ./run.sh

-# to run the real thing, rename realparamlist to paramlist then do:
+-to run the real thing, rename realparamlist to paramlist then do:
 ./run.sh